 - You are a couple who camps with their dog

-For 3-person, 3-season versatile camping tents, these all make a great choice.
+I include both 2 and 3-person, 3-season camping tents in this list.
 They hold up over time, can withstand challenging weather, and fit two people and a dog or two comfortably.
-We have either used these tents ourselves or have known others who have used them long term.
+I have have either used these tents myself or have known others who have used them long term.

 Footprint sold separately: REI

-REI Co-Op brand products are great because they are high quality for a great deal and the Quarter Dome 3 is no different.
-The tapered design provides ample head space and the latest version has expanded side vestibules that accommodate plenty of gear.
+REI Co-Op brand products are great because they are high quality for a great deal and the Quarter Dome SL 2 is no different.
+Vertical sidewalls create extra space on the sides and the inside is equipped with several pockets and hang loops to store gear.

 Several fellow cyclists opted for the 2-person tent and used it for the entirety of their multi-month or year trips, including in Patagonia where the tent was able to withstand serious winds.